koder77/l1vm/prepro/README.txt

 The automatic variable end tack on is done by the preprocessor.
 The variables are named like "x_start@foo" in the output file.

-NEW: SDL GUI: set_gadget_box_grid() to draw a grid of gadgets which can be read out via GUI event function.

 NEW: Now the preprocessor can parse the normal comment: "//" too!